Descanonge/neba/docs/source/configuration/usage.rst

 in the list.

-`Yaml <https://yaml.org/>`__ is supported via :class:`.YamlLoader` and the third-party module `pyyaml <https://pyyaml.org/wiki/PyYAMLDocumentation>`.
-It does not allow generating input with comments (and the alternative ``ruamel`` does not seem as reliable).
+`Yaml <https://yaml.org/>`__ is supported via :class:`.YamlLoader` and the third-party module `ruamel.ymal <ruamel_>`.
+It currently does not support generating comments when writing files (the library supports it so it could be implemented).

 Despite not being easily readable, the JSON format is also supported via :class:`.JsonLoader` and the builtin module :external+python:mod:`json`.
 The